harmonicalchemy/modular-emacs/README.md

 _(This is now your new **Modular Emacs Local Repository** which is also now your default_ **`.emacs.d`** _home directory!)_

 One last check...
 Make sure you no longer have a `~/.emacs` file still in your home directory...
-You should now only have an: `~/.emacs.d/` directory...
+You should now only have a: `~/.emacs.d/` directory...

 ## Ready Set Go!
 Start Up Modular Emacs: